 Speaking at Open Engagement was a great excuse to visit friends and family and view some amazing art exhibitions in New York and Philadelphia.
-When we first arrived in New York, I headed to New Jersey to see family while Hillary caught up with some friends and took in several remarkable exhibitions.
+When we first arrived in New York, Francesca headed to New Jersey to see family while Hillary caught up with some friends and took in several remarkable exhibitions.

 She also headed to Craig F. Starr Gallery to see an exhibition of work by Eva Hesse, an artist of particular importance to Hillary.
 Arrows and Boxes, Repeated “examines Hesse’s work from a serial perspective, that is it considers her various bodies of work as repeated beginnings rather than as breakthroughs or progressive developments.
 The arrows and squares of the earlier work return as sculpture, having always been there already – elements within the drawings becoming literal boxes and wires.
 And they reappear yet again, simplified, in the later Rothko-esque “window” paintings from 1968-69.”

-Together we met up in the city to spend some much-needed time with friends from Parsons and catch up on their new work.
+We met up in the city to spend some much-needed time with friends from Parsons and catch up on their new work.
 Our visit also happened to coincide with a student worker strike and cafeteria occupation at The New School.